fork-commit-merge/fork-commit-merge/README.md

 git clone https://github.com/<your-username>/fork-commit-merge.git
 ```

-Replace '<your-username>' with your GitHub username.
+Replace 'your-username' with your GitHub username.

 3. Navigate to your project folder and install the necessary dependencies.
 If you are solving other than JavaScript or TypeScript issues, you don't need to run `npm i`.